Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the mean field game

 Let $((\Omega^0,\F^{0-},\prob^0),\Lambda,\mu)$ be a correlated flow.
-On the product probability space $(\Omega,\mathcal{F},\prob)$ defined at point \ref{mf:condizione_ammissibilita} of Definition \ref{mf:admissible_recommendation}, we assign state dynamics.
+On the product probability space $(\Omega,\mathcal{F},\prob)$ defined in \eqref{mf:condizione_ammissibilita}, we assign state dynamics.
 If the representative player decides to play according to the admissible recommendation $\Lambda$, the dynamics is given by the following SDE:

 If instead the representative player decides to ignore the mediator's recommendation and to use a possibly different strategy $\beta\in\A$, the dynamics is given by the following SDE:

 By Assumptions \ref{standing_assumptions}, on any space $(\Omega,\F,\mathbb{F},\prob)$ there exists a solution to equation \eqref{dinamica_MF_no_deviazione} and pathwise uniqueness holds.
 By Theorem \ref{teorema_di_unicita_legge}, uniqueness in law holds.
 Analogous considerations apply to equation \eqref{dinamica_MF_deviation}.